The Chair has the responsibility of convening and conducting the meetings, approving the agenda and minutes before they are published.

 The Prison Liaison Officer should gather and collate all information about the prison Groups in their area (including open prisons, Young Offenders Institutions etc.) and forward the information to their Regions and to GSO.

-The TLO Passes the conscience of the intergroup to and from the Telephone Committee, reporting on the activities of the Telephone Service Committee.
+The TLO’s from both Intergroups sit on the Committee set up to run the Office and pass the conscience of the intergroup to and from the Telephone Committee, reporting on the activities of the Telephone Service Committee.

 Young Persons Liaison